 In the Miss Boston Pageant Sunday evening, Kelsey A. Beck ’14 took home first place, earning the title of “Miss Boston 2012.”

-Beck, a newcomer to the pageant world, will compete in the Miss Massachusetts Pageant on June 29 and 30 in Worchester.
-If she wins in the June pageant, Beck will go on to compete for the title of “Miss United States.”
+Beck, a newcomer to the pageant world, will compete in the Miss Massachusetts Pageant on June 29 and 30 in Worcester.
+If she wins in the June pageant, Beck will go on to compete for the title of “Miss America.”